 Lincoln Northwest students are expected to dress in a manner that is appropriate for the school environment.
 Headwear is allowable as long as it follows other areas of the dress code and the student is easily identifiable.
 Students may wear hoodies but must keep the hood off their heads.
 Students may be asked to remove headwear that interferes with the learning process.
-Inappropriate items include, but are not limited to:
+Clothing must cover undergarments and all private parts.